briankoser/sfc-listeners-guide/episodes/0096-sci-fi-feedback.md

   <q data-name="Ben Avery">But if it look like a duck, and quacks like a duck, it just might be Sean Connery trying to sneak underwater wearing a duck hat.</q>
 </div>

-Matt is reading Brady's book, Alan and Aaron's book ({% workTitle "Flight of the Angels" %}), a random non-listener's book, and Dave's book.
+Matt is reading Brady's book, Alan and Aaron's book ({% work "Flight of the Angels" %}), a random non-listener's book, and Dave's book.
 And Ken sent an email asking Matt to review his book.

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/12/episode-96-sci-fi-feedback/#t=37:04">37:04</a>